pyth-network/governance/docs/constitution/pyth-dao-constitution.md

 ## Terminology

-- **Votable Token:** PYTH tokens staked token in the staking contract at the following address: `pytS9TjG1qyAZypk7n8rw8gfW9sUaqqYyMhJQ4E7JCQ`
+- **Votable Token:** PYTH tokens staked in the staking contract at the following address: `pytS9TjG1qyAZypk7n8rw8gfW9sUaqqYyMhJQ4E7JCQ`
 - **PIP:** Pyth Improvement Proposal
 - **Pyth DAO Treasury:** all tokens held in the wallets at the following addresses: `Gx4MBPb1vqZLJajZmsKLg8fGw9ErhoKsR8LeKcCKFyak` for the native SOL token and `9HKkxg5dpqjUEW1U2r76SpQCH7uvDMciytNYxrpwMVNc` for the SPL Token, that is directly governed by the Pyth DAO via on-chain voting
 - **Pyth Forum:** the system adopted by the Pyth DAO to manage PIPs, organize the voting process and provide connectivity to the governance contract on the Solana Blockchain, located here: [https://discord.gg/nE79EaQA](https://discord.gg/nE79EaQA)